Purpose and commitments

 It is the world's number one environmental challenge.
 In addition to being convinced of the role that nuclear energy can play in the energy transition to low-carbon electricity, since 2004 Orano has been running a program to reduce its own emissions with a view to contributing to the collective effort.

-• A climate change anticipation program for our operations and projects
+• Nearly 100 actions identified within our DARWIN climate change anticipation program for our operations and projects.

 Greenhouse gas emission scopes (GHG protocol definition)